Focus on activities that bring revenue into your business

 Once they enter your community, it is your job to nurture the relationship.
 This means you should be sending them emails regularly, posting regular blog articles, and creating content for your groups.

 I have had some people say to me, “But Wendy, I don’t know what to write to my newsletter list!”
 Well, here is a link to a fantastic guide on SumoMe called The 15 Emails You NEED to be Sending to Your List.
-I have also included some great tips on how to quickly write blog posts – you can use this exact same process to create content that you email to your list.

 Other ideas that you can use to write content to email your list include: